ayush478/ayush478/README.md

 **🔭 What I'm building**

-Async, event-driven services in Java/Spring Boot that keep heavy computation off the request path — replay-safe data sync with checkpointed cursors and idempotent writes at scale.
+Backend services that stay fast and correct under load — async processing that keeps heavy work off the request path, and data flows designed so retries are safe.

 </td>
 <td width="50%" valign="top">

-**🤖 What I shipped**
+**🤖 What I work on**

-LLM-backed classification that automates a large share of manual operational triage, using confidence-thresholded routing that falls back silently to humans when the model isn't sure.
+Bringing LLMs into real product workflows, along with the caching, queuing and observability that keep those systems dependable once they hit production traffic.

 </td>
 </tr>